Mini Ninjas

-Mini Ninjas is a 2009 action-adventure game developed by IO Interactive and published by Eidos Interactive for Microsoft Windows, Nintendo DS, PlayStation 3, Wii and Xbox 360.
+Mini Ninjas is a 2009 action-adventure video game developed by IO Interactive and published by Eidos Interactive for Microsoft Windows, Nintendo DS, PlayStation 3, Wii and Xbox 360.
 A Mac OS X version of the game was released on July 8, 2010, by Feral Interactive.
 In December 2011, it was announced that the game would be also made available as a browser game for Google Chrome.

 A Kinect/Xbox Live Arcade spin-off game Mini Ninjas Adventures followed in 2012.
 Another Mini Ninjas spin-off game, an endless runner titled Mini Ninjas Mobile, was released for iOS and Android smartphones and tablets in 2013.

 A Shield Android TV port was released in 2017.